-Identity The Minyak are part of the Tibetan nationality.
+The Minyak are part of the Tibetan nationality.
 They have been described as a "peaceful, sedentary Tibetan tribe, a most inoffensive, obliging, happy-go-lucky people."
 Most of the members of this group call themselves Minyak, except for those living at Kangding and the Tanggu area of Jiulong County who call themselves Buoba.

-Religion All Minyak adhere to Tibetan Buddhism.
+What are their beliefs?
+All Minyak adhere to Tibetan Buddhism.
 They observe Tibetan festivals and make pilgrimages to Tibetan holy sites.

-Christianity Although there are presently no known Christians among the Minyak, the China Inland Mission did have a station in Tatsienlu (now Kangding), on the edge of Minyak territory.
+Although there are presently no known Christians among the Minyak, the China Inland Mission did have a station in Tatsienlu (now Kangding), on the edge of Minyak territory.
 The mission closed when the missionaries were forced to leave China in the early 1950s.
-When explorer Joseph Rock first entered the Minyak region he was besieged for medicine - a sure sign missionaries had been there before him.
+When explorer Joseph Rock first entered the Minyak region he was besieged for medicine, a sure sign missionaries had been there before him.
 "Whenever we came to a village, the peasants would gather about us and with folded hands would beseech me to dispense medicine to sick relatives."
 The Minyak today have no awareness of Jesus Christ or his grace.
 They know nothing of Christianity, living and dying "without the slightest knowledge of the outside world."